After WeWork debacle, IPO market slams brakes on unprofitable companies

 Having aimed to launch its IPO earlier in September, the company postponed plans to list until later in 2019, before replacing its chief executive officer and saying it was reviewing its timetable to go public.

 Endeavor Group Holdings (EDR.N), an entertainment and talent agency company backed by Hollywood power broker Ari Emanuel with a track record of losses, made a last-minute decision to abandon its IPO due to the tough market conditions.
 Taking a lesson from the struggles earlier in 2019 of ride-hailing companies Uber Technologies (UBER.N) and Lyft Inc (LYFT.O), which have no stated timetable for becoming profitable, investors have started to push back on companies with a history of steep losses.
 “It will be a dialogue among bankers and boards and senior management teams where they say, ‘these were isolated and not comparable,’ or say ‘we have a sentiment shift and we need to be more conservative and use a different strategy,’” said David Ethridge, U.S. IPO services leader at audit firm PwC.
-The market was more receptive to lesser-known names such as cyber security company Ping Identity PING.N and cloud monitoring company Datadog Inc DDOG.O.
+The market was more receptive to lesser-known names such as cyber security company Ping Identity (PING.N) and cloud monitoring company Datadog Inc (DDOG.O).
 Both companies have reported more modest losses and rely on selling to companies rather than to consumers.

 Reporting By Joshua Franklin and Lance Tupper in New York; Writing by Tim McLaughlin in Boston.; Editing by Alden Bentley and Bill Berkrot